(purchases greater than $10,000)

 d.
 All City forms associated with bid must be completed and submitted with bid on due date.

 e.
-The Bid Tab Sheet, is completed by the Bureau of Purchases and forwarded to the requisitioning department for review to be placed in the master file.
+The Bid Tab Sheet, is completed by the Bureau of Purchases after the bids are received and opened and is forwarded to the requisitioning department for review and award recommendation.
+The tab sheet is also posted on the Bureaus website for ease of download by all.

 f.
-A firm fixed-price contract award will be made in writing to the lowest responsive and responsible bidder.
+A firm fixed-price contract award will be made in writing to the lowest responsive bidder.

 g.
 All questions must be submitted in writing prior to the opening date.
 All answers will be in the form of addendum posted to the website.